Welspun fuels fashion with Amy Butler

 The collection includes 16 solid color sheets and four print sheet styles.
 Bed skirts are reversible, enhancing the potential for layering.

-In the Smart line, Welspun offers a solid color, laser-cut pillow sham that fits over a solid or print pillowcase to create a layering effect in Urban View.
-Brush Stroke uses the same stripe in a horizontal layout for pastel sheets, and vertically for the dark duvet.
+In the Smart program, the company is featuring a solid color, laser-cut pillow sham that fits over a solid or print pillowcase to create a layering effect in Urban View.
+Brush Stroke uses the same stripe – in a horizontal layout for the sheets in light colors, and in a vertical layout in dark colors for the duvet.

 The Christy collection features four new beds.
 Essex is a print on a faille weave with a golden floral medallion motif and embroidery detailing.
 Cameo, a silk with embroidery and a gimp tape framing is matched to Ainsley, a 700-count Egyptian cotton sateen.
 Cameo is $399 for the queen duvet.

-Other new Christy styles are Kensington, an Italian documentary jacquard with "hotel style" bedding accessories in a cotton/silk blen; and Mayfair, a fully embroidered cotton bed with box-style ruching at the duvet edge.
+Other new Christy styles include Kensington, an Italian documentary jacquard with simple “hotel style” bedding accessories in a cotton/silk blend, and Mayfair, a fully embroidered cotton bed with box-style ruching at the edge of the duvet.